To CREATE POSITIVE CHANGE by being informed and active within our government while following GODs Plan. Non profit organization

 12/09/25 City Council Meeting

 Councilman Jefferson disrupted the regular meeting with off topic comments to the city manager and city attorney.
 Immediately after councilwoman Robinson spoke about aggressive behavior Mr. Jefferson went totally off topic and attacked the city attorney asking him what his contract stated his duty was, to advise the council on legal matters and not give his opinion on how to help with getting items on the agenda.
 Jefferson at one point told the attorney " you live in Lake City go give them your opinion not here".
 This is not the first time Mr. Jefferson has gone on a rampage at a meeting and citizens are tired of his lack of respect shown by 9 citizens walking out during the meeting.
 It is no wonder nothing productive gets done at the city when council members can't at least show respect for employee's.
+Also see 1/13/26 meeting comments above.
 Mr. Jefferson may you have the day you deserve, End of term is 2026.

 Click on Articles for More Details